flock-eng/flock/flock-web/plan-steps.md

     - [ ] Notifications Page
     - [ ] Messages Page
     - [ ] Settings Page
+11. Kubernetes Integration
+    - [ ] Create a Dockerfile
+    - [ ] Create Kubernetes Manifests
+    - [ ] Configure WebSocket Support for HMR
+12. Frontend uses ConnectRPC to call the Backend API
+    - [ ] Create a Kubernetes Secret for the API Base URL
+    - [ ] Add an environment variable for the API Base URL in the Kubernetes Deployment
+    - [ ] Add an ingress rule for the frontend in the Kubernetes Ingress
-11. Integrate Authentication with Keycloak
+13. Integrate Authentication with Keycloak
     - [ ] Choose an Authentication Library
     - [ ] Configure Authentication
     - [ ] Configure Environment Variables
     - [ ] Protect Routes and Access Session
-12. Kubernetes Integration
-    - [ ] Create a Dockerfile
-    - [ ] Create Kubernetes Manifests
-    - [ ] Configure WebSocket Support for HMR
-13. Set Up Development Tools
+14. Set Up Development Tools
     - [ ] Configure Vite for HMR Over Network
     - [ ] Use Telepresence for Local Development
     - [ ] Set Up Skaffold (Optional)
-14. Set Up CI/CD Pipeline
+15. Set Up CI/CD Pipeline
-15. Testing and Linting
+16. Testing and Linting
     - [ ] Run ESLint and Prettier
     - [ ] Implement Unit Tests
-16. Documentation and README
+17. Documentation and README

 By following these steps, you'll systematically build the UI for the Flock Social Media Platform from scratch, adhering to best practices and ensuring smooth integration with the backend and authentication services.
 This detailed plan will also assist AI coding assistants like Cursor in generating appropriate code and maintaining consistency throughout the project.